alerad/koreographer-fmod/README.md

 Syncs the FMOD timeline with the koreographer timeline.
 You will have a hard time and will cry reading this class.
 I had it too, and i'm still not sure how it works.

+Made with love from the Dashi VR Team